Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 But in the U.S.?
 We get the Red 40 version.

-Why?
+Why you might ask?
 Because it's cheaper, and we don't complain enough.
+(Maybe some of us do).

 How This Affects What’s in Your Pantry